Buster-2002/Brankobot/README.md

 * Decent error handling
 * Response on mention
 * Response on server join
+* Repeating content that was said 4x in a row
-* Fully fledged birthdays, music, reminders, custom commands and more
+* Fully fledged birthdays, music, reminders and custom commands
+* Advanced World of Tanks related commands
+* More

 ### Commands